Learn how to create database accounts for an ApsaraDB RDS for MySQL or instance.

 Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-In the navigation pane on the left, click Accounts.
+In the left-side navigation pane, click Accounts.

 Create a standard account